 See where I am going here?

 Yeah – that's right.
-I'm not answering the question posed in the title of this post.
+I'm not answering the question “is coconut oil safe for infants and children?”
 Not directly anyway.

-There is no way that I can say with 100% certainty one way or another if it is safe to give your infant or baby coconut oil either internally or by applying it externally.
+There is no way that I can say with 100% certainty one way or another if coconut oil safe to give your infant or baby coconut oil either internally or by applying it externally.
 But what I will share, is that typically, infants and babies really benefit from all the wonderful health properties in coconut oil.

 Disclaimer time!
 I am not a licensed medical professional nor do I play one on this site so please do not take a single thing I write here to be bonafide medical advice.
 Whatever I share here is based on my personal experience, research, and possibly the experience of others.
 I am not making any medical claims.
 So take what I write and consult with your trusted practitioner before making any changes.